About Robotics Club

 The Robotics Club provides a safe, fun, friendly, dynamic and engaging environment where kids can satisfy their interests in STEM (Science, Technology, Engineering, Mathematics) subjects.
 In addition, we have informal meetups on the weekends and allow students at all levels (including university classes and clubs) to use our space on an as-needed basis.
 We have just under 100 people on the club mailing list and typically get from 15 to 40 people coming to the club on any given Wednesday.

-Participants can sign up for one or more activities here.
 Activities include Drone Blocks where you can learn to fly and program DJI Tello drones, build a radio controlled airplane or glider, practice your flight skills on our flight simulators and a earn a Paint Factory Fliers license to fly our machines, or use our tools and space to work on your own project.

 You can come for 30 min and run a simulator or stay 2 hours and start building a robot.
 There is no maximum or minimum time or effort participants just need to bring their enthusiasm.

 We are expanding our current Robotics Club by offering a club just for girls.
 We know how important diversity is in the STEM fields, and that many STEM fields lack female voices.
 The goal of the club is to introduce more girls to science and technology and give them a place to tinker, to ask questions, and to not be afraid of making mistakes.
 Our hope is that by coming to the club they can be inspired to work on their own projects, make new friends, and have mentors for life.